bcarr-rh/acm-policys/README.md

 oc login
 ```

-Update apps/day-1/openshift-gitops/values.yaml with desired source mirror registry for disconnected or leave as is for connected
+Update apps/day-1/openshift-gitops/values.yaml and apps/day-1/advanced-cluster-management/values.yaml with desired source mirror registry for disconnected or leave as is for connected

 If your clone of AutoShiftv2 requires credentials or you would like to add credentials to any other git repos you can do this in the openshift-gitops/values file before installing.
 This can also be done in the OpenShift GitOps GUI after install.